Vinsengi/PP1-HTML-CSS/README.md

 * Tinyjpg
     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
-    * favicon files were created at https://favicon.io/favicon-converter/
+    * favicon files were created at https://favicon.io/favicon-converter/  and i used some of my own pictured resized down.
 * balsamiq
     * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#